tencent cloud

 * 2. The PulsarTemplate type should match the type of the messages being sent.

-* 3. When sending messages to a specific topic, the message type should correspond to the type bound to that topic in the producer factory configuration.
+* 3. When you send messages to a specific topic, the message type should correspond to the type bound to the topic in the producer factory configuration.

 */